 SIA Codes, Contact ID Codes↑

-For further information on the protocol structure and the SIA codes, see the links to the following documents:
+For further information on the protocol structure and the SIA codes, see the following documents: